Disciplined Application Development Improves Likelihood of Application’s Success

 As the client, the AGILE methodology enables you to access your product as each Sprint completes, so you can see, test and evaluate the functionality of your new product.
 This is a proven way to effectively facilitate mobile device testing throughout your organization.

 The AGILE workflow process perfects the art of communicating effectively and consistently with the help of a facilitator ( Scrum Master).
-AGILE team members meet every day for a 10 minute meeting in order to account for their work the day prior.
+AGILE team members meet every day for a 10 minute meeting.
+This is to account for their work the day prior.
 They also plan their work that day, and voice any obstacles that they encounter.

 The role of the Scum Master is to ensure the project is on budget and on schedule.
 It also ensures each team member has every tool they need to succeed in the Sprint.

 Are you considering a mobile application or ready to explore how mobile devices can increase your bottom line?
-If so, make sure it will be deployed with AGILE!
+If so, make sure the deployment will be an AGILE one!